awsdocs/aws-php-developers-guide/doc_source/guide_credentials.rst

    We use this method in most of our PHP code examples.

-3. :doc:`Assume an IAM role <guide_credentials_assume_role>`.
+3. :doc:`Use Credentials from an EC2 Instance Profile <guide_credentials_ec2_instance_profile>`.

-   |IAM| roles provide applications on the instance with temporary security
+   |IAM| instance profile provide applications on the instance with temporary security
-   credentials to make AWS calls.
-For example, |IAM| roles offer an easy way to distribute and manage credentials on multiple |EC2| instances.
+   credentials that are associated with an |IAM| role to make AWS calls.

 .. _other_credentials: